learn-co-curriculum/phase-3-orms-mapping-classes-to-database-tables/README.md

 ### Creating the Database

 Before we can create a songs table we need to create our music database.
-Whose responsibility is it create the database?
+Whose responsibility is it to create the database?
 It is not the responsibility of our `Song` class.
 Remember, classes are mapped to *tables inside a database*, not to the database as a whole.
 We may want to build other classes that we equate with other database tables later on.

 It is the responsibility of our program as a whole to create and establish the database.
 Accordingly, you'll see our Ruby programs set up such that they have a `config` directory that contains an `environment.rb` file.
 This file will look something like this: